 This article explains the role of each of the five electricity distributors in Victoria, as well as any relevant information about the company.
-We’ll also cover the basics of what your distributor is responsible for, which can be handy if you ever need to get in contact.
+We’ll also cover the basics of what a distributor is responsible for, which can be handy if you ever need to get in contact.

 What is an electricity distributor?